Zog08/memory-game-MP2/README.md

 x check if cards match
 x shuffle the cards
 x increase the moves counter
-start timer at game begin, not on page load end timer at game x check for end game - won - alert = "You won!"
+x start timer at game begin, not on page load x end timer at game x check for end game - won - alert = "You won!" add first page with rules and start game buttons add extra level?

 -added more cards, started with 9, realised it wasnt an even number!!